Ball Python

 Python regius

 Ball pythons are one of the easiest snakes to care for.
 They are extremely docile in nature and are named for their tendency to just curl into a ball with their head in the center.
-Sometimes they are called royal pythons because royalty had used them for fashion (again because of their calmness).
+Sometimes they are called royal pythons because ledgends that royalty across central Africa had worn the live snakes for fashion.
 They can be found in West and Central Africa, mainly in the savannah grasslands or open forests.
 These snakes are generally grown overall with unique patterns made by lighter brown circles; their belly is all white.
 Because of their high popularity as pets, they have been bred into special morphs to be specific colors or patterns.
 Due to this, they come in a huge variety.
 They can be brown, yellow, white, orange, pink, albino, and more.
 Morphs are named for their specific scale color and patterns, and eye color.
 While they look cool, it is good to keep in mind that intense breeding of animals can create health problems for the animals (just like with dogs and cats).

 Like many reptiles, Ball Python hatchlings are born independent.
 This means they do not need their parents help and will go off on their own immediately after leaving the nest.
 In the wild, they have an average lifespan of 10 years, whereas in captivity it is around 20 years, but has been reported to be up to 50 years.